JSMaika/intficpy-docs/src/guide/rooms.rst

 Creating a room
 ===============

-Rooms in IntFicPy are objects inheriting from the `Room` class.
+Rooms in IntFicPy are objects inheriting from the `Room <../api/room.html#intficpy.room.Room>`_ class.

 Every IntFicPy game needs at least one room, where the Player object is placed at the start of the game.